Our Savior Lutheran School Profile – Aiea , Hawaii

-Additionally, while our school has serving our congregational members as a priority, we have enrolled people of other faiths, including the non-Christian families, since our opening in 1970; we view these families as sharing and outreach opportunities.
+Additionally, while our school has serving our congregational members as a priority, we have enrolled people of other faiths, including the non-Christian families, since our opening in 1970; we enjoy and value our abilities to share our faith.

 Our ministry function and our staffing policy require we use the Lutheran Church-Missouri Synod’s calling process.
-This calling process has our school board give a divine call to certified and synodically-rostered Lutheran-trained teachers to serve our church and school community.
+This calling process means that school board gives a divine call to certified and synodically-rostered Lutheran-trained teachers to serve our church and school community.
 With a deepening Lutheran-certified-teacher shortage, we often reach out to the O’ahu community for qualified teachers whose qualifications, experience, attitudes, and philosophies maintain our level of quality.
 Likewise, we reach out for church members to serve in our staffing openings, but often maintain quality through recruiting from the community.
 Our staff members need Christian commitment and quality characteristics to serve Our Savior Lutheran School.

 Our school is known for its academic program.
 Our traditional structure, which cautiously considers the latest educational innovations and fads, consistently focuses on individual achievement (developing your blessings and practicing the best stewardship).
-The largest number of our graduates attend Lutheran High School and others attend private and public high schools.
+Many of our graduates attend Lutheran High School and others attend private and public high schools.
 We do well, not because we’re elitist, but because we teach students that they are blessings of God who have received many blessings, and they should practice good stewardship of these blessings.

 When Our Savior Lutheran School began, the Lutheran Church-Missouri Synod’s, California-Nevada-Hawaii District subsidized our mission congregation.
 Nonetheless, the school was organized as a completely self-sustaining entity, requiring tuition and other revenues to cover the operating costs.
 For many years, our enrollment size and low salaries kept us financially solvent.
-Currently, expectations for smaller class sizes, teacher aides, technology, and increased teacher salaries keeps increasing tuition each year.
+Currently, expectations for smaller class sizes, teacher aides, technology, health insurance, energy needs, and increased teacher salaries keeps increasing tuition each year.